Skip to main content

 Inactivate User

-You cannot delete a user in CFTR, whereas you can deactivate a user who no longer needs access to the CFTR application.
-Admins can choose to Deactivate a user to suspend the user account temporarily or reactivate the user at any time.
+You can deactivate a user who no longer needs access to the Respond application.
+You cannot delete a user permanently from Respond.
+Admins can choose to deactivate a user to suspend the user account temporarily or reactivate the user at any time.
 Administrators can also reassign existing or new open incidents and incomplete tasks from deactivated users to other active users.

-Consider the following points when before deactivating a user:
+Consider the following points before deactivating a user:

-• The deactivated user remains to be the owner of any incidents or tasks assigned to them until you reassign them.
+• The deactivated user remains the owner of any incidents or tasks assigned to them until you reassign them.

 • New incidents cannot be assigned to a deactivated user.

 • The user appears as deactivated in the User Groups tab.
-As an administrator, you can reassign tasks to other users as a replacement for the deactivated users.
+As an administrator, you can reassign the tasks of the deactivated user to other users.

 • Saved incident filters containing the deactivated user are not affected.